napari/napari/docs/source/events/rendering.rst

 If we could support multiple tiles sizes and multiple backing textures, we could potentially have "interior tiles" which were small, but then allow large root tiles.
 Graphics card handle pretty big textures.
-A layer that's (100000, 100000) obviously needs to be broken into tiles But a layers that's (4096, 4096) is really not that big.
-That could be a single tile.
+A layer that's (100000, 100000) obviously needs to be broken into tiles But a layer that's (4096, 4096) really does not need to be broken into tiles.
+That could be a single large tile.

-Long term it would be nice if we did not have to support two images
+Long term it would be nice if we did not have to support two image classes:
-classes: :class:`~napari.layers.image.image.Image` and
+:class:`~napari.layers.image.image.Image` and
 :class:`~napari.layers.image.experimental.octree_image.OctreeImage`.
-Maintain two code paths and two sets of visuals will become tiresome and lead to discrepancies in how things are rendered
+Maintaining two code paths and two sets of visuals will become tiresome and lead to discrepancies and bugs.

-Instead it would be nice if :class:`~napari.layers.image.experimental.octree_image.OctreeImage` become the only image class.
-For that to happen though, we need to render small images just as efficiently as we do today, which probably means not breaking them into tiles.
-To do this our atlas textures need to support tiles of various sizes.
+Instead it would be nice if :class:`~napari.layers.image.experimental.octree_image.OctreeImage` became the only image class.
+One image class to rule them all.
+For that to happen, though, we need to render small images just as efficiently as the :class:`~napari.layers.image.image.Image` class does today.
+We do not want Octree rendering to worsen cases which work well today.
+The keep today's performance we probably need support for variable size tiles.

 Future Work: Level Zero Only Octrees
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In issue `#1300 <https://github.com/napari/napari/issues/1300>`_ it takes
-1500ms to switch slices in a (16384, 16384) image that is entirely in RAM.
-The delay is not from loading into RAM, it's already in RAM, the delay is from transferring all that data to VRAM.
+1500ms to switch slices.
+There we are rendering a (16384, 16384) image that is entirely in RAM.
+The delay is not from loading into RAM, it's already in RAM, the delay is from transferring all that data to VRAM in one big gulp.

 The image is not a multi-scale image.
+So can we turn it into a muli-scale image?
 Generally we've found downsampling to create multi-scale image layers is slow.
-So the question is how can we draw this large texture without hanging?
+So the question is how can we draw this large image without hanging?
 One idea is we could create an Octree that only has a level zero and no downsampled levels.

-This is an option because chopping up a ``numpy`` array into tiles is very fast, because no memory is moved.
-It's really just creating a bunch of "views" into the single existing array.
+This is an option because chopping up a ``numpy`` array into tiles is very fast.
+This chopping up phase is really just creating a bunch of "views" into the single existing array.
 So creating a level zero Octree should be very fast.
 For there we can use our existing Octree code and our existing :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` to transfer over one tile at a time without hurting the frame rate.

-The insight here is our Octree code is really implemented two things, one is an Octree but two is a tiled or chunked image, which is just a grid of tiles.
-It's TBD how this would look to the user.
-But instead of a 1500ms hang they'd probably see the individuals tiles peppering into the scene.
-And they could interrupt this process by switching slices at any point.
+The insight here is our Octree code is really two things, one is an Octree but two is a tiled or chunked image, basically a flat image chopped into a grid of tiles.
+How would this look to the user?
+With this approach switching slices would be similar to panning and zooming a multiscale Octree image, you'd see the new tiles loading in over time, but the framerate would not tank, and you could switch slices at any time.

 Future Work: Caching
 ^^^^^^^^^^^^^^^^^^^^

-Basically no work as gone into caching for Octree yet.
-The focus has just been getting it rendering correctly.
+Basically no work as gone into caching or memory management for Octree data.
+It's very likely there are leaks and extended usage will run out of memory.
+This hasn't been addressed because using Octree for long periods of time is just now becoming possible.

 One caching issue is figuring how to combine the ``ChunkCache`` with Dasks's built-in caching.
 We probably want to keep the ``ChunkCache`` for rendering non-Dask arrays?
 But when using Dask, we defer to its cache?
 We certainly don't want to cache the data in both places.

 Another issue is whether to cache ``OctreeChunks`` or tiles in the visual, beyond just caching the raw data.
-If re-creating both if fast enough, the simpler thing is evict them fully when a chunk falls out of view.
+If re-creating both is fast enough, the simpler thing is evict them fully when a chunk falls out of view.
 And re-create them if it comes back in view.
-Basically keep nothing but what we are currently drawing.
+It's simplest to keep nothing but what we are currently drawing.

 However if that's not fast enough, keeping ``OctreeChunks`` in RAM and some tiles in VRAM is an option.
+We could have a MRU cache of each one.
 So if we re-view that area it's faster.
 This is adding complexity, but the performance might be worth it.